 Today marks the twenty-fourth installment in a series of articles by HumanProgress.org called Centers of Progress.
 Where does progress happen?
 The story of civilization is in many ways the story of the city.
 It is the city that has helped to create and define the modern world.
 This bi-weekly column will give a short overview of urban centers that were the sites of pivotal advances in culture, economics, politics, technology, etc.

-Our twenty-third Center of Progress is Wellington during the late 19th century, when the city made New Zealand the first country in the world to grant women the right to vote.
+Our twenty-fourth Center of Progress is Wellington during the late 19th century, when the city made New Zealand the first country in the world to grant women the right to vote.
 At the time, that was considered a radical move.
 The reformers who successfully petitioned New Zealand’s parliament then traveled the world, organizing suffrage movements in other countries.
 Today, thanks to the trend begun in Wellington, women can vote in every democracy, except for the Vatican, where only cardinals vote in the Papal conclave.